 PHP workers are essentially the concurrent threads that your web server allows you to spin up so that you can have more lanes on the highway.
 If you have more traffic, you want more lanes or else you get gridlock.– Chris Lema

 How does it works?

 When someone visits your site, this request is received by NGINX or Apache (webserver).
 NGINX decides what to do with that request.
-If cache (cached page) is available, then this request is served instantly to visitor.
+If cache (cached page) is available, then this request is served instantly to visitors.